barchart/alerting-service-public/docs/content/product_overview.md

 #### Direct Access

 The Barchart Alert Service implements a REST interface over HTTP(S).
-This allows you to interact with the service directly — bypassing this SDK entirely.
-An [OpenAPI](https://www.openapis.org/) specification of the REST interface can be found in the [API Reference](/content/api_reference) section.
+By using the REST interface, you can bypass this SDK entirely.
+See the [API Reference](/content/api_reference) section, which contains [OpenAPI](https://www.openapis.org/) specification.

 #### Other

-If JavaScript isn't suitable for your environment, and you're not interested in direct access, please contact us at solutions@barchart.com or (866) 333-7587.
+If JavaScript isn't suitable for your environment, and you're not interested in direct access — please contact us at solutions@barchart.com or (866) 333-7587.

 ## User Privacy